Everything On This Page is Tentative Until This Message Is Removed.

 Elementary and Middle School teams must have one chaperone per team who are legal adults in the state where they reside, and must stay with the team during the competition.

-High School teams should have at least one chaperone per school, though they need not stay with the team during the competition.
-Chaperones for High School teams are not enforced by the LIQBA; however, it is generally required that you bring a chaperone in order to do other important tasks like drive to the tournament or check in to a hotel, most of which require a person who is at least the age of 21.
+No chaperone is required for High School teams.
+However, it is generally required that you bring a chaperone in order to do other important tasks like drive to the tournament or check in to a hotel, most of which require a person who is at least the age of 21.

 These requirements apply regardless of the division the team plays in; so, should, for instance, a Middle School team wish to play in the Varsity division, they still must follow the Middle School chaperone requirements.
 As another example, should a team be playing in the Varsity division and have three twelfth graders and a fourth grader, they must follow the chaperone rules for an Elementary team.